Lifting the Lid on the Triaster IMS

-As with all good Business Management Systems, Triaster’s BMS is understood by all staff to be the single source of truth for Triaster.
+As with all good Integrated Management Systems, TRIBE is understood by all staff to be the single source of truth for Triaster.

-All staff know that everything is available to them via the BMS, and that all the documentation and process information accessed via the BMS will be up to date, correct and will always tell them the correct form to use, or way to do things…
+All staff know that everything is available to them via TRIBE, and that all the documentation and process information accessed via the IMS will be up to date, correct and will always tell them the correct form to use, or way to do things…

 This saves hours of time; no one ever has to look for how something should be done or guess and do things the wrong way.

-The BMS is particularly helpful in supporting new starters and anyone who needs to cover the work of another employee who is off sick or on holiday.
-They can find the full information (and all supporting information) just by searching the BMS.
+TRIBE is particularly helpful in supporting new starters and anyone who needs to cover the work of another employee who is off sick or on holiday.
+They can find the full information (and all supporting information) just by searching the IMS.

 Promotes Best Practice as Standard

-That the BMS is so well used, in turn promotes quality working and minimises the risk of quality failures.
+That our IMS is so well used, in turn promotes quality working and minimises the risk of quality failures.

-Only best practice processes are approved for the BMS and all processes and supporting documentation - including work instructions, procedures, and templates - are reviewed annually, to ensure they continue to support operational excellence.
+Only best practice processes are approved for TRIBE and all processes and supporting documentation - including work instructions, procedures, and templates - are reviewed annually, to ensure they continue to support operational excellence.
 This is supported by the Approvals tool and Reports such as ‘Process Listing by approved date’.

-Much non-confidential content from Triaster’s BMS can be viewed in our Demo library, which is found here: Triaster Demo Library.
+Much non-confidential content from TRIBE can be viewed in our Demo library, which is found here: Triaster Demo Library.

 A sample ‘Process Listing by approved date’ report date can be viewed here.